ATypescriptEnjoyer/MonzoDash/README.md

 The requires so far are very basic:

  - NodeJS
- - MongoDB, i'm using Docker for a MongoDB server.
+ - Postgres, i'm using Docker for a Postgres server.

 Rename `.env.example` to `.env` and `docker compose up -d` should be successful, or `docker-compose up -d` if you're not using Docker Compose V2.